2022 Wimbledon women's singles draw, scores - Tennis

 Coco Gauff, the French Open runner-up to Swiatek, could play 2019 Wimbledon champion Simona Halep in the quarterfinals and Swiatek in the semifinals.

-No. 3 Ons Jabeur of Tunisia and No. 5 Maria Sakkari of Greece are the top-10 seeds left in the other half of the draw.
+No. 3 Ons Jabeur of Tunisia was the lone top-10 seed in the other half of the draw who made the fourth round.

 MORE: Wimbledon Men’s Singles Draw